laike9m/Cyberbrain/docs/Features.md

 - Cyberbrain only traces the first call, no matter how many times the decorated function is called.
 Support planned for 2.0.

+- If your code contains unhandled exceptions, Cyberbrain is not guaranteed to work.
+You should first resolve these exceptions or properly catch them.

 - Some objects cannot be converted to JSON.
 In this case, Cyberbrain will show the repr string of that object.
 We're actively working on this issue.

 - For generator functions, you need to manually call `trace.stop()`. see [test_generator.py](https://github.com/laike9m/Cyberbrain/blob/master/test/test_generator.py).
 We will fix it in future versions.